Skip to content

 Old Town, Gdansk

-Dluga Street, on the other hand, is one of the longest historic promenades in Europe, packed with restaurants, cafés, and shops.
-It’s the perfect place to grab a bite, try local treats, or pick up some souvenirs.
+Długa Street, on the other hand, is one of the longest historic promenades in Europe – filled with cafés, restaurants, and little shops.

 Old Town, Gdansk